kragen/derctuo/markdown/bluepill-aspirations.md

 If I can rig up some kind of weighing scale, maybe using capacitive sensing, I ought to be able to measure materials more precisely.

-A couple of electronic gadgets I've been putting off doing anything with are this PAL acoustic delay line and these linear servos from inkjets.
+A couple of electronic gadgets I’ve been putting off doing anything with are this PAL acoustic delay line and these linear servos from inkjets.